 The Corporation has contracted operations of the School to a commercial management company.
 The management company accounts for certain school level assets, liabilities, revenues and expenses that are not a part of the Corporation.
 These items, including the functional classification of expenses, are not reported in the Corporation's financial statements.

 4. Cash

-The Corporation's cash consists of a checking account held at a financial institution.
+The Corporation's cash consists of a checking accounts held at financial institutions.
 Deposits are held and maintained by the District.
 The Corporation does not have any cash equivalents.

 5. Interfund receivables, payable and transfers